mathieuancelin/react-handwriting-recognition/readme.md

 ## ext-libs folder ?

 MyScript javascript library and Google CryptoJS are not using commonJS conventions and exposes/requires dependencies from the global namespace.
-So I had to hack them a little bit to make everything works. `MyScript`, `Q`, `CryptoJS` and `HANDJS` are still visible in the global namespace.
+So I had to hack them a little bit to make everything works together (and include everything into the bundle file with `require` imports). `MyScript`, `Q`, `CryptoJS` and `HANDJS` are still visible in the global namespace.